OSVTAC/project-recommendations/index.md

   source.
 This would encourage members of the public to start contributing to the project as early as possible.

-* All software being developed should be developed using an open-source programming language.
-For programming languages, any OSI-approved license should be okay.
-The programming language itself need not be copyleft.
+* All software being developed should be developed using an open source programming language and toolchain.
+This means an open source compiler or runtime should be available for the language(s) used, and it should be possible to build and run the software from source using only open source tools.
+  For programming languages and build tools, any OSI-approved license should be okay; they need not be copyleft.

 * In addition to the software being open source, project documentation should be openly licensed.
 This includes things like design documents,